-The second starting point is the concept of weak measurements \cite{Aharonov88, Vaidman08} which has expanded the scope of measurements beyond the traditional projective measurements.
-Weak measurements, which admit experimental implementation, display non-classicality by predicting anomalous weak values which are otherwise forbidden for projective measurements.
+The second starting point is the concept of weak measurements \cite{Aharonov88, Vaidman08}, which has expanded the scope of measurements beyond the traditional projective measurements.
+Weak measurements, which admit experimental implementation, display non-classicality by predicting anomalous weak values, which are otherwise forbidden for projective measurements.
 In particular, the outcomes of weak measurements may lie beyond the values allowed by the spectrum of the observable.
-The relationship between anomalous weak values with contextuality, and with counterfactual processes have been studied in \cite{Pusey14} and \cite{Hosoya10} respectively.
-Of even greater relevance to us are the weak mesurements of noncommuting observables.
+The relationships between anomalous weak values with contextuality, and with counterfactual processes have been studied in \cite{Pusey14} and \cite{Hosoya10} respectively.
+Of even greater relevance to us are the weak measurements of noncommuting observables.
 Schemes for such measurements have been proposed \cite{Lundeen12}, and they have already been implemented experimentally \cite{Bamber14, Higgins15, Piacentini16}.
 Recently, the weak value of local projection has been shown to appear as the modification in weak couplings in interferometric alignment\cite{Dziewior19}.

-Equipped with the weak measurement techniques, we show how they can be employed to observe violation of Boolean logic in the quantum domain.
-Furthermore, this paper undertakes the task of expressing non-classicality tests, mainly based on the recent formulation by employing pseudo projections \cite{Adhikary18}, in terms of weak measurements of appropriate projections, followed by a post-selection.
-In particular, we focus on non-locality, entanglement inequalities and condition for discord for two qubit systems.
+Equipped with the weak measurement techniques, we show how they can be employed to observe the violation of Boolean logic in the quantum domain.
+Furthermore, this paper undertakes the task of expressing non-classicality tests, mainly based on the recent formulation by employing pseudo-projections \cite{Adhikary18}, in terms of weak measurements of appropriate projections, followed by a post-selection.
+In particular, we focus on non-locality, entanglement inequalities, and condition for discord in two-qubit systems.
 This opens up new experimental avenues to test quantum features of states.
-Equally pertinently, we gain a better understanding of the negative pseudo probability \cite{Adhikary18} (as also of negative probabilities which were introduced much earlier, in a rather intuitive way, by Dirac \cite{Dirac42} and Feynman \cite{Feynman87}, which was further made use of in \cite{Chandler92}).
+Equally pertinently, we gain a better understanding of the negative pseudo-probability \cite{Adhikary18} (as also of negative probabilities which were introduced much earlier, in a rather intuitive way, by Dirac \cite{Dirac42} and Feynman \cite{Feynman87}, and which was further made use of in \cite{Chandler92}).
 Negative probabilities are no more confined to the conceptual realm, but become measurable, as negative anomalous weak values.